 Usually served on long-sided tables, a buffet features a number of food options.
 Often, there is a meat, a fish and a vegetarian entrée from which guests can choose along with side dishes.
 A basket of bread or rolls is frequently placed on each table.
 This style, particularly suited to larger parties of 100 or more, is especially good if you wish to provide a variety of choices for your attendees.

-Pros: You can cater to numerous tastes, and everyone will get something they like.
+, and everyone will get something they like.
 The cost can be lower than a plated meal service since fewer staff are required.

-Cons: Lines can be long.
+Lines can be long.
 Inevitably some tables will need to wait to get the chance to go to the buffet table.
 The food can get cold, and popular dishes can potentially run out before all guests have gotten a chance to get their dinners.
 At the same time, less sought-after selections can go to waste.

 This is similar to a buffet in that the food is presented on long tables with people serving themselves.
 However, there is no guest seating.
 This type of arrangement is especially suited to very large parties of 500 or more friends and relatives.

-Pros: In addition to all of the previously described benefits of a buffet, the standing party lends itself to having more food areas scattered throughout your venue.
+In addition to all of the previously described benefits of a buffet, the standing party lends itself to having more food areas scattered throughout your venue.
 Your large reception room will be buzzing with activity as guests wander from one food area to the next, making new acquaintances and catching up with old friends.

-Cons: Space between food areas can become an issue since no one will be sitting down.
+Space between food areas can become an issue since no one will be sitting down.
 Furthermore, this arrangement can be unsuitable if you have older or disabled people who cannot stay on their feet for long periods of time.

 The food is arranged throughout your reception space in specific stations such as a raw bar, carving or pasta stations and a dessert area.
 Portions are usually smaller, leaving guests free to try a wider variety of items.

-Pros: People enjoy the ability to mingle and choose the dishes they like.
+People enjoy the ability to mingle and choose the dishes they like.
 Lines are kept to a minimum.
 Guests can get exactly what they want at cook-to-order stations.

-Cons: This style requires a spacious reception venue and additional staff to tend to all of the different stations.
+This style requires a spacious reception venue and additional staff to tend to all of the different stations.
 People who prefer larger portions might be disappointed.